-After an attempt at having my wisdom tooth out 5 days ago, (the dentist couldn’t get it out.
-They spent 45 minutes and 5 injections yanking at my mouth!), I wasn’t able to train
+After an attempt at having my wisdom tooth out five days ago, (the dentist couldn’t get it out.
+They spent 45 minutes and five injections yanking at my mouth!), I wasn’t able to train

 I pull at the handle of the machine and the flywheel is loud.
-I’m feeling good despite having not eaten for 4 days.
+I’m feeling good despite having not eaten solid food for four days.
 A few more pulls and I flick my head torch on to look at the stats on the screen.
 “Blimey!
 Those spilt times are looking good.”

 The shed is pitch black.
-I couldn’t even see the outline of the computer screen 1 metre in front of me, so I close my eyes.
-The first 10 minutes (I guessed) felt good and I feel like I’m on for a personal best.
+I couldn’t even see the outline of the computer screen one metre in front of me, so I close my eyes.
+The first 10-ish minutes felt good and I feel as though I’m on for a personal best.
 And then the inner voices start talking to each other.